Quick start#

 and that time spent on code that should be part of the measurements has

-finished executing before calling run.end()
+finished executing before calling run.stop()

 .